recoveryrecord/SurveyNative/README.md

       "for_label": "Centimeters",
       "operation": "less than",
       "value": 250,
-      "on_fail_message": "Weight must be less than 250cm" }
+      "on_fail_message": "Height must be less than 250cm" }
   ]
 }